Heart-KZ-Project/Taxonomic-Study/README.md

 # Taxonomic-Study
-Collection of Atriciles of Unsupervised / Semi-Supervised Learniing for Image Segmentation in Medicine (Cardiocascular/Non-Cardiocascular)
+Collection of Atricles of Unsupervised / Semi-Supervised Learning for Image Segmentation in Medicine (Cardiovascular/Non-Cardiovascular)

 Paper Name: Taxonomic Classification of Unsupervised / Semi-Supervised Learning for Image Segmentation in Medicine